tetele/onju-voice-satellite/README.md

 After the device has been added to ESPHome, if auto discovery is turned on, the device should appear in Home Assistant automatically.
 Otherwise, check out [this guide](https://esphome.io/guides/getting_started_hassio.html).

+### Notification sounds

+Although the online MP3 files should work, downloading them implies some lag.
+It's far better to have them locally available.

+1. Create a folder named `sounds` in your `config` folder under `www`.
+You now have a `config/www/sounds` folder.
+1. Upload notification sounds in the folder (MP3 prefferable, to avoid encoding issues), e.g. `error.mp3`
+1. Replace the URL in the `substitutions:` section with your own URLs (e.g. `http://homeassistant.local:8123/local/sounds/error.mp3`).
+If your HA instance is available at `http://homeassistant.local:8123/`, then whatever you upload to the `www` folder is available at `http://homeassistant.local:8123/local/`

 ## Credits

 - obviously, a huge thanks to [Justin Alvey](https://twitter.com/justLV) (@justLV) for the excellent Onju Voice project